Dhruvil05Patel/NewsXpress/Docs/AGILE (SCRUM) Model/D_user_stories.md

 ### US21: Delete Account Permanently
 ### Front of the Card
-> **As a User, I need a clear way to permanently delete all but one of my registered accounts to simplify my account management.**
+> **As a User, I want a secure process to permanently delete my account and all associated data so that I can exercise my right to be forgotten.**

 ### Back of the Card: Acceptance Criteria
 * **Primary Actor:** User